Skip to content

 Helm Chart Reference

-This page describes what the meshstor-csi Helm chart deploys and the operational shape of each component.
-Pair it with the charts/meshstor-csi/README.md, which is auto-generated from values.yaml annotations and lists every key.
+This page describes what the meshstor-csi Helm chart deploys and how it integrates with your cluster's policies.
+Pair it with the auto-generated charts/meshstor-csi/README.md, which lists every value key.

 Chart Coordinates